finalcutyo/Etch-A-SketchTOP/README.md

 ##### TODO:
 - Add some small style elements to make the GRIDDRAW app look a little better
 - Think of some feature ideas to make the project a little more unique feeling

+## Third GIT push

+#### Summary
+I decided to kinda add a theme to the overall project.
+I wanted to go with an idea of a floating sheet above a lightbox.
+I may not be completely done with the project but I do like how it turned out so far.
+Beautified!

+1. Added some color and flair to the entire webpage.
+    - Drop shadows on the items that change color according to the chosen color
+    - Added a Google font
+    - Put a gradient on the background

+##### TODO:
+- Add some more flair and color options